Flags in language selectors: Why they may hurt UX in 2025

 Some languages, such as indigenous languages or dialects, may not have a recognized or official flag, so using flags may exclude certain languages or cultures.

-Flags can carry political and historical connotations that may be sensitive or offensive to certain groups of people.
+Flags often carry political or historical connotations that may be sensitive or offensive to certain groups of people.
 For example, the use of the Chinese flag to represent the Mandarin language can be controversial in Taiwan, where Mandarin is also spoken but the Taiwanese flag is more appropriate.

 In some countries, multiple languages may be spoken, but using a single flag to represent the entire country's language can exclude or downplay the importance of minority languages.